All Episodes

 I stand in opposition to the Republican Pay More for Less Care Act, under which Americans will suffer from higher health care costs, less coverage, a crushing age tax, and a ransacking of the Medicare Trust Fund, which our seniors depend on for long-term care.

-It is an immoral piece of legislation, and as a breast cancer survivor, I urge every member to stand with my sister survivors all across the country who number in the millions to make sure that you don't devastate our health and make sure that we don't have our legs.
+It is an immoral piece of legislation, and as a breast cancer survivor, I urge every member to stand with my sister survivors all across the country who number in the millions to make sure that you don't devastate our health and make sure that we don't have our lives.

 What does the GOP stand for?